How Many Qubits Can Be Teleported? Scalability of Fidelity-Constrained Quantum Applications: Fundamentals

 \subsection{Quantum Teleportation}

 Quantum teleportation enables the transfer of an unknown single-qubit state $\ket{\psi}$ from a source node (Alice) to a destination node (Bob).
 We consider teleportation assisted by an intermediate \gls{QR}, as illustrated in Fig.~\ref{fig:system-model}.
-The protocol proceeds as follows: \textit{1) Entanglement distribution via the \gls{QR}:} Two Bell pairs are probabilistically generated by the \gls{QR}.
-One Bell pair is distributed over the \gls{QR}--Alice link, with one qubit stored in the quantum memory of the \gls{QR} and the other stored at Alice.
-A second Bell pair is distributed over the \gls{QR}--Bob link, with one qubit stored in the quantum memory of the \gls{QR} and the other stored at Bob.
-Once both links succeed, the \gls{QR} performs a \gls{BSM} on its two stored qubits, realizing entanglement swapping and establishing an effective Bell pair shared between Alice (qubit $A_1$) and Bob (qubit $B$).
-Alice also holds the input qubit $A_0$, prepared in the state $\ket{\psi}$. \textit{2) \gls{BSM} at Alice:} Alice performs a joint \gls{BSM} on qubits $A_0$ and $A_1$, projecting them onto one of the four Bell states, destroying the original state of $A_0$ and mapping $\ket{\psi}$ onto Bob’s qubit $B$ up to a Pauli byproduct operator. \textit{3) Classical communication:} The outcomes of the \gls{BSM} operations at the \gls{QR} and at Alice are encoded into classical bits and transmitted to Bob over a classical channel. \textit{4) State reconstruction:} Based on the received classical information, Bob applies the corresponding Pauli correction to qubit $B$, which deterministically recovers the state $\ket{\psi}$.
+First, the \gls{QR} probabilistically generates one Bell pair over the \gls{QR}--Alice link and another over the \gls{QR}--Bob link, storing one qubit of each pair locally while the other qubits are stored at Alice and Bob, respectively.
+Once both links succeed, the \gls{QR} performs a \gls{BSM} on its two stored qubits, thereby applying entanglement swapping and creating an end-to-end Bell pair shared between Alice and Bob.
+Let $A_1$ and $B$ denote the qubits of this resulting Bell pair stored at Alice and Bob, respectively, and let $A_0$ denote Alice's input qubit prepared in state $\ket{\psi}$.
+Alice then performs a joint \gls{BSM} on $A_0$ and $A_1$, which maps $\ket{\psi}$ onto Bob's qubit $B$ up to a Pauli byproduct operator.
+Finally, the outcomes of the \gls{BSM} operations at the \gls{QR} and at Alice are sent to Bob through a classical channel, allowing Bob to apply the appropriate Pauli correction and recover $\ket{\psi}$ deterministically.

-As a result of the required entanglement generation, swapping, and classical signaling operations, multiple qubits may remain stored in quantum memories at Alice, the \gls{QR}, and Bob while awaiting protocol completion.
-During this storage time, interactions with the environment induce decoherence, progressively degrading the corresponding quantum states over a characteristic time scale determined by the memory coherence time $\tau$.
+Because entanglement generation, swapping, and classical signaling are not instantaneous, qubits may remain stored in the quantum memories of Alice, the \gls{QR}, and Bob while the protocol is completed.
+During this storage time, decoherence progressively degrades the corresponding quantum states over a characteristic time scale determined by the memory coherence time $\tau$.